PVH Corp.

 PVH Corp., formerly known as the Phillips-Van Heusen Corporation, is an American clothing company which owns brands such as Tommy Hilfiger and Calvin Klein.
 The company also licenses brands such as Kenneth Cole New York and Michael Kors.

 Organization

-PVH is headquartered in Manhattan, New York, with policy-making offices in Bridgewater, New Jersey and handling plants in Jonesville, North Carolina, McDonough, Georgia, and Palmetto, Georgia.
+PVH is headquartered in Manhattan, New York City, with policy-making offices in Bridgewater, New Jersey, and handling plants in Jonesville, North Carolina, McDonough, Georgia, and Palmetto, Georgia.

 In September 2020, PVH announced that Stefan Larsson was named CEO on February 1, 2021, succeeding Emanuel Chirico, who remains as chairman.

 As of April 2023, globally, PVH had over 120,000 employees and was positioned in India, Sri Lanka, Bangladesh, China, Hong Kong, Philippines, Indonesia, Mongolia, Thailand, Malaysia, Taiwan, Singapore, Vietnam and Honduras.

 History

 19th to early 20th century

 The history of Phillips-Van Heusen goes back in part to Dramin Jones, a Prussian immigrant who founded the shirt manufacturing company D. Jones & Sons, c.
 1865.
 Separately, in 1881, Moses Phillips and his wife Endel began sewing shirts by hand and selling them from pushcarts to local anthracite coal-miners in Pottsville, Pennsylvania.
 This grew into a shirt business in New York City that placed one of the first ever shirt advertisements in the Saturday Evening Post.
 D. Jones & Sons merged with M. Phillips & Sons in 1907 under the name Phillips-Jones after Dramin Jones's death in 1903.
 Later Isaac Phillips met John Van Heusen, resulting both in their most popular line of shirts (Van Heusen), and in the subsequent acquisition of Van Heusen by Phillips-Jones and its renaming to Phillips-Van Heusen in 1957.

 PVH is partly named after Dutch immigrant John Manning van Heusen, who in 1910 invented a new process that fused cloth on a curve.